awaragi/eleventy-plugin-plantuml/README.md

     });
 ```

-if options are omited, the plugin defaults to <http://plantuml.com/plantuml> server for conversion.
+if the server options are omited, the plugin defaults to <http://plantuml.com/plantuml> server for conversion.

-The generated img tag will have class plantuml assigned to it.
-This can be override using options.imgClass value.
+By default the generated img tag will have class **plantuml** assigned to it.
+This can be overridden using options.imgClass value.

 ## Using in templates
 Simply create a markdown code block of type plantuml and it will be replaced by an img with inline png src (dataurl).